raphaelameaume/lemonade-events/README.md

 EventBus.off(e, listener);
 ```

-You can also create an instance of EventBus by yourself if you don't want to use the global one
+You can also create an instance of EventBus by yourself if you need.

 ```js
 import { EventBus } from "lemonade-helpers";